-Here are the BEST potato recipes for cooking up this great vegetable: fries, wedges, salad, soup, mashed, baked—and more!
+Here are all the potato recipes you need for cooking up this great vegetable!
+Try fries, wedges, salad, soup, mashed, baked, and more.

 At the top of our best potato recipes: potato wedges!
 These Parmesan potatoes are truly extraordinary.
 There’s the crunchy exterior, oven roasted to perfection.
 The interior is velvety and tender.
 And you know how Parmesan cheese gets all crunchy and savory when you heat it up?
 Yeah, those little crunchy bits are all over these potatoes, making them all the more irresistible!

 Why mash potatoes when you can roast them to a golden crisp?
 We’ve always been partial to a crispy-on-the-outside, tender-on-the-inside potato.
 These are our favorite oven roasted red potatoes, baked until crispy with garlic powder, then showered with fresh herbs.

 Of course, any list of potato recipes has to have fries!
 It's easy to make these crispy baked fries at home.
 The hot oven takes a russet potato and makes French fries that rival any restaurant fryer!
 They're crispy on the outside and tender on the inside.
 And they taste so good, you’ll prefer them to restaurant fries!

 Here’s a side dish that impresses every time: Hasselback Potatoes!
 This popular way to prepare the ubiquitous spud tastes just as good as it looks.
 Slice a whole potato into thin strips, then bake until the slices separate and form crispy, roasted slices.
 It’s a whole new way to love a potato!